 Honolulu committee rejects Navy’s fuel tank upgrade proposal

-A Honolulu City Council committee has passed a resolution asking regulators to reject a U.S. Navy proposal to upgrade a fuel storage facility.
+A Honolulu City Council committee passed a resolution asking regulators to reject a U.S. Navy proposal to upgrade a fuel storage facility, officials said.

-The Honolulu Star-Advertiser reported Thursday that the committee voted unanimously to reject the Navy's plan to pursue single-wall tank upgrades at the Red Hill Bulk Fuel Storage Facility.
+The committee voted unanimously Wednesday to reject the Navy's plan to pursue tank upgrades at the Red Hill Bulk Fuel Storage Facility, The Honolulu Star-Advertiser reported Thursday.

+The Navy's Sept.
+9 tank upgrade proposal has not yet received approval from the Environmental Protection Agency and state Department of Health, officials said.

 The resolution passed by the public infrastructure, technology and sustainability committee seeks secondary containment tank upgrades.

-Officials say if the secondary containment is not possible, the city will seek relocation of the facility's 20 underground fuel tanks away from the Southern Oahu Basal Aquifer.
+If secondary containment is not possible, the city will pursue relocation of the facility's 20 underground fuel tanks away from the Southern Oahu Basal Aquifer, officials said.

-Officials say the aquifer lies below the tanks and is the principal source of drinking water for more than 750,000 Oahu residents.
+The aquifer lies below the tanks and is the principal source of drinking water for more than 750,000 Oahu residents, officials said.

 The full city council is scheduled to consider the resolution Nov.
 6.